fleetdm/fleet/handbook/engineering/README.md

 #### Reproduced
 QA has reproduced the issue successfully.
 It should now be transferred to engineering.

-Remove the “reproduce” label, add the label of the relevant team (e.g. #g-cx, #g-mdm, #g-infra, #g-website), and assign it to the relevant engineering manager.
+Remove the “reproduce” label, add the label of the relevant team (e.g. #g-endpoint-ops, #g-mdm, #g-infra, #g-website), and assign it to the relevant engineering manager.
 (Make your best guess as to which team.
 The EM will re-assign if they think it belongs to another team.)
 [See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+label%3Abug+label%3A%3Aproduct%2C%3Arelease+-label%3A%3Areproduce+sort%3Aupdated-asc+).

 ##### Fast track for Fleeties
 Fleeties do not have to wait for QA to reproduce the bug.
 If you're confident it's reproducible, it's a bug, and the reproduction steps are well-documented, it can be moved directly to the reproduced state.